mattstratton/infrastructure-smores/README.md

-# Managing Your Mental Stack
+# Making Infrastructure S'mores With Chef

 Markdown file for presentation using [Deckset](http://www.decksetapp.com/)